StackVista/stackstate-docs/use/problem-analysis/about-problems.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # What is a problem?

 ## Overview

-When a component or relation reports a `DEVIATING` \(orange\) or `CRITICAL` \(red\) state, StackState will identify this as a problem in your IT environment.
-As StackState is aware of the connections and dependencies between components in the topology, related unhealthy state changes can be grouped together into a single problem with a single probable root cause.
+When a component or relation reports a `DEVIATING` \(orange\) or `CRITICAL` \(red\) state, Rancher Observability will identify this as a problem in your IT environment.
+As Rancher Observability is aware of the connections and dependencies between components in the topology, related unhealthy state changes can be grouped together into a single problem with a single probable root cause.
 This is helpful because it will:

 * **Speed up problem investigation** - all unhealthy elements affected by a single root cause can be found in a dedicated subview.
 * **Reduce noise** - the evolution of the problem can be tracked as a single entity, rather than a collection of individual, unhealthy elements.